 Off-Campus Library Services is a unit set up to serve rural UAF students and faculty who do not have access to appropriate information resources in their town or village.
-We work in support of The College of Rural & Community Development and The Center for Distance Education and Independent Learning.
+We work in support of The College of Rural & Community Development and UAF eLearning and Distance Education.

 We can supply your information needs for the courses you are taking.
-For example, if a research paper is required in the teleconference or correspondence course that you are taking, you can contact us, explain your information need, and we will send library materials to you so that you can write your paper.
+For example, if a research paper is required in an online, audio or other distance course that you are taking, you can contact us, explain your information need, and we will send library materials to you so that you can write your paper.

 What You Can Expect From Us